-S8CS5, Students s will use the ideas of system, model, ch ange, and scale in exploring scientific and technological matt • ange, and scale in exploring scientific - Science 1st STEM Science Instructional Strategies/ Resources Used: Unit Test Unit Test Learning Target I can identify essential information about the structure of an atom.
-I can demonstrate my knowledge of atomic structure.
-Activating: Class Activity: Unit Test iPads Molecules app when done Assessment: Test Results Homework: None Differentiation: Small group/ read to/ Test A and Test B
+S8CS5.
+Students will use the ideas of system, model, change, and scale in exploring scientific and technological matters.

+Science 1st STEM Science

+Instructional Strategies/

+Resources Used:

+Learning Target I can identify essential information I can demonstrate my knowledge of

+about the 4 States Of Matter how the States of Matter differ.

+Activating:

+Class Activity: Warm-up- Create a brochure of the 4 states of matter- must include a definition, a description, illustration of allMust state that all atoms move all the time

+Assessment:

+Homework: None 3D Atom due 9-12

+Differentiation: Graphics provided as a guide